Free & Low Cost Fall Activities for Families!

 If you want to have some fun that brings you close to nature and teaches at the same time, spend some time on a hiking trail.
 Few things will nourish your soul better than the forest.

-If you are in the King County area, they offer a service called Trailhead Direct, that will provide low cost transportation to many of the great local hiking areas, through the Fall (note this season is suspended, but it is a great option to bookmark for next season).
+If you are in the King County area, they offer a service called Trailhead Direct, that will provide low cost transportation to many of the great local hiking areas, through the Fall.

 Walking around a pumpkin patch brings you right into the season.
 Some of the pumpkin patches will offer free admission (but you will have to pay for things to do there, like corn mazes etc).
 The trick here is to set expectations with your kids before you go (are you just going to enjoy the atmosphere, or do you have a budget to spend on certain activities or foods, etc).
 Pumpkin patches will look different this year, but many are still opening up and available for the public to enjoy.